 When it comes to your toilet there are only three things that should be flushed – a ‘number one’, a ‘number two’ and toilet paper.
 Everything else has the potential to clog your pipes.
 This is especially true for sanitary products, baby wipes, facial wipes and ‘flushable’ wipes.
 Although ‘flushable wipes’ advertise that they disintegrate, the truth is that they do not disintegrate as fast as ordinary toilet paper and often results in clogged sewer pipes or a clogged toilet.

 It is important to routinely clean your gutters.
 Not only is a build up of leaves in your gutter a fire hazard (we all know this too well after the summer we had), they can also cause a backlog of water that can potentially lead to flooding and leaks.

 Now is the time to get the most out of your rain water tank.
 Many people are growing their own vegetables at the moment and a rain water tank is a great way to do it.
 This saves on your water bill and any saving is a great saving!

 Service Your Appliances

-Servicing your appliances such as your hot water heater is vital in maintaining their optimal efficiency.
+Servicing your appliances such as your hot water heater or gas room heater is vital in maintaining their optimal efficiency.
 Many appliances become less efficient as time progresses.
 A service will improve their performance and heighten their efficiency.
 Regular servicing can even help prevent a costly repair or replacement.

 At Exeter Plumbing our friendly staff are here to help you.
 If you need help with any of these tips call us on 1300 155 944.
 We are happy to chat and if need be to send one of our experts to your home.